bernedom/bernedom.github.io/_posts/2020-03-17-micro-benchmarking-with-catch2.md

 ```
 </details>

-Benchmarks can be placed in any regular unit test if desired, but I find it good practice to separate the two, in order not to pollute my benchmarks with code only relevant for testing or accidentially running a benchmark on a mocked class.
+Benchmarks can be placed in any regular unit test if desired, but I find it good practice to separate the two, in order not to pollute my benchmarks with code only relevant for testing or accidentally running a benchmark on a mocked class.
 Check out the [official documentation of catch2](https://github.com/catchorg/Catch2/blob/master/docs/benchmarks.md) to get all the possibilities.

-# Setting up github actions
+# Setting up the github action

 To get continous benchmark with [Github actions](https://github.com/features/actions) I'm using (and low-key contributing to) [Continous Benchmark github action](https://github.com/marketplace/actions/continuous-benchmark).
 This action allows us to collect benchmark results and [display them on the github pages](https://si.dominikberner.ch/dev/bench/).

 1. build the benchmarks
 2. run the benchmarks and store the results in a file
 3. pasre the file and store the results
-   1. If the results are slower than a certain threshold notify the user
+   1. If the results are slower than a certain threshold (200% in this example) notify the user
 4. let github generate a new page

-An excerp from the `.yml` file for running the action:
+An excerpt from the `.yml` file for running the action:
 ```yml
 name: Build and run benchmarks with Catch2
 run: |